republik/plattform/src/components/Chart/ScatterPlots.docs.md

-Scratterplots make a scientist out of every reader.
+Scatter plots make a scientist out of every reader.
-Go forth and make correlations visible, and tell everyone it proofs nothing!
+Go forth and make correlations visible, and tell everyone it proves nothing!

 ```react
 <div>